gardener/etcd-backup-restore/docs/development/local_setup.md

 > [!NOTE]
 > Similarly to credentials [credentials in a directory](#credentials-in-a-directory), not all fields must be set at once.
 The `region` field is always required.
 > If static credentials are used, then the fields `accessKeyID` and `secretAccessKey` must be set,
-> otherwise, when web identity role is used the fields `roleARN` and `token` must be set.
+> otherwise, when web identity role is used the fields `roleARN` and `tokenPath` must be set.

 ```json
 {